 Yes :) This is what happens when you run

 tutor local quickstart:

-- A full, production-ready platform is run with docker-compose.
+A full, production-ready Open edX platform (Maple release) is run with docker-compose.

 The whole procedure should require less than 10 minutes, on a server with a good bandwidth.
 Note that your host environment will not be affected in any way, since everything runs inside docker containers.
 Root access is not even necessary.

-- “Cannot start service nginx: driver failed programming external connectivity”
+- “Cannot start service caddy: driver failed programming external connectivity”